sso66/eagletonlabs-browserify-node-js/src/data_io/buffer/README.md

 > Binary data in buffers is stored as a series of octects or a sequences of eight 0s
 > and 1s that can be a hexadecimal value of 0x00 to 0xFF.
 >
-> It can be read as a single byte or as word conaining multiple bytes.
+> It can be read as a single byte or as word containing multiple bytes.
 >
 > *Endian* defines the ordering of significant bits when defining the word.
 > Big endian stores the least significant word first, and little endian stores